frontegg/frontegg-react/packages/auth/src/ApiTokens/readme.md

 ### Render without header:

 In this example, we have two options to hide the `TenantApiTokens/UserApiTokens.Header`:
-1. pass hide property to the `SSO.Header` component.
+1. pass hide property to the `TenantApiTokens/UserApiTokens.Header` component.
 2. just remove it from `TenantApiTokens/UserApiTokens.Page` children.

 Sometimes there is a specific component